rowin1/Moon/_posts/2017-01-15-questrunner.md

 </figure>

 * Character has stats such as health, mana, stamina, strength, intellect, and agility
-* stats modify the amount of health the user has and the amount of damage the user deals and receives
+* Stats modify the amount of health the user has and the amount of damage the user deals and receives
 * A character's current stats are displayed and updated as different items are equipped